timmueller0/data_projects_misc/projects/guided_project1_ios_android_apps/README.md

 This project includes the following data files:

-- `Data/ios_android_apps_data.csv`: Contains the dataset used for the iOS and Android apps analysis.
+- `Data/AppleStore.csv`: Contains the dataset used for the iOS App Store analysis.
+- `Data/googleplaystore.csv`: Contains the dataset used for the Google Play Store analysis.

 ### Instructions